Image

 • Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
 Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.

-• Curfew Violations: This involves being in public during hours when a minor is required to be at home.
+• Curfew Violations: Being in public during hours when a minor is required to be at home.
 These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer by your side.

-• Vandalism: If a juvenile is charged with vandalism, their case is also heard by the Juvenile Division.
-This charge must be proven to have been purposeful and, similar to shoplifting, there are a variety of penalties, including restitution and fines, probation, or even detention in severe cases.
+• Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
+This charge must be proven to have been purposeful and, similar to shoplifting, there are a range of penalties, including restitution and fines, probation, or even detention in serious cases.

 • Trespassing: Juvenile trespassing is commonally driven by different intentions than adult trespassing.
-Fortunately, the courts see this and have far different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.
+Fortunately, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.

-• Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
-The Juvenile Division can’t handle cases beyond that age.
-Yet, if a traffic violation is severe enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge will likely request the juvenile court to supersede.
+• Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
+The Juvenile Division cannot take any cases over that age, but if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge may request the juvenile court to supersede.

 • Arson: Penalties for juvenile arson cases can vary widely depending on the circumstances.
-In less severe instances, juveniles could be required to pay restitution or perform community service and undergo counseling.
+In less severe instances, juveniles might be required to pay restitution or perform community service and undergo counseling.
 However, arson charges can quickly escalate to more serious consequences depending on the gravity of the offense.

 Juvenile Crimes Lawyer Rock Port, MO | Combs Waterkotte